pooyana84/tasker/README.md

 # tasker
-simple command to create and manage tasks
+simple tool for creating and managing tasks